-Gareth is the author of over 110 publications, including 46 peer-reviewed journal papers, 18 conference papers, 49 NPL technical reports and several trade journal articles.
-He sits on international standards committee IEC TC 105 (Fuel Cell Technologies) and ISO TC 67 (Materials, equipment and offshore structures for petroleum, petrochemical and natural gas industries).
+Gareth is the author of over 120 publications, including 51 peer-reviewed journal papers, 18 conference papers, 54 NPL technical reports and several trade journal articles.
+He sits on international standards committees IEC TC 105 (Fuel Cell Technologies) and ISO TC 67 (Materials, equipment and offshore structures for petroleum, petrochemical and natural gas industries).
 He is a Chartered Engineer and Fellow of the Royal Society of Chemistry (FRSC), the Institute of Corrosion (FICorr), and the Institute of Materials, Minerals & Mining (FIMMM).
 He is a Trustee and Council Member of the Institute of Corrosion and Past Chair of its Corrosion Science Division.
-He is also a member of several NACE technical committees and sits on the Corrosion Committee of the Institute of Materials, Minerals and Mining and the UK Corrosion Coordination Group.
+He is also a member of several NACE technical committees and sits on the Corrosion Committee of the Institute of Materials, Minerals and Mining and the UK Corrosion Network.

 - Detection of internal defects in lithium ion batteries using lock-in thermography, J.B.
 Robinson, E. Engebretsen, D.P.
 Finegan, J. Darr, G. Hinds, P.R.
 Shearing, D.J.
 L. Brett, ECS Electrochemistry Letters, Vol. 4, A106-A109 (2015)